bhranthrok/TTIGRAAHSIASC/README.md

-# HThat TIme I Got Reincarnated as a Helpless Skeleton (I am so scared)
+# That TIme I Got Reincarnated as a Helpless Skeleton (I am so scared)

  LSCyfair Computer Science Club Mini-Hackaton Project